joaosamouco/express-react-engine/README.md

 module.exports = router;

 ```
-Now `foo` will be available within the component as `this.props.foo`.
+Now `foo` will be available within the component as `this.props.props.foo`.

 ## Options

-`wrapper` is a React component that, given an [Express route](https://github.com/magalhas/express-react-engine#routes), it renders the Html element as well as the initial props and children Html.
+`wrapper` is a React component that, given an [route](https://github.com/magalhas/express-react-engine#routes), it renders the Html element as well as the initial props and children Html.
+You can think of it as a *layout*.

-* *this.props.props* contains the initial props send through the `response.render` (see [routes](https://github.com/magalhas/express-react-engine#routes))
+* *this.props.props* contains the initial props send through the `response.render` method(see [routes](https://github.com/magalhas/express-react-engine#routes))
-* *this.props.body* is the corresponding component that is rendered when some route is hit
+* *this.props.body* is the corresponding component that is rendered when some route is hit.

 ### Example